-Brexit Consequences for the UK, the EU, and the United States
+Brexit Consequences for the U.K., the EU, and the United States

-How Brexit Will Affect You
+How Brexit Affects You

 Brexit is the June 23, 2016, referendum where the United Kingdom voted to leave the European Union.
 The residents decided that the benefits of belonging to the unified monetary body no longer outweighed the costs of free movement of immigration.
 Brexit is the nickname for "British exit" from the EU.

-The withdrawal plan must be approved the European Council, the 20 EU countries with 65 percent of the population, and the European Parliament.
-Then the UK will copy the EU laws into its laws, which can later be amended or repealed.
-In March 2018, Prime Minister May said many laws would be similar to EU laws so the UK can keep trade and capital access.
+Once those major hurdles are overcome, then the United Kingdom will copy the EU laws into its laws, which can later be amended or repealed.
+In March 2018, Prime Minister May said many laws would be similar to EU laws so the U.K. can keep trade and capital access.

 Consequences for the UK

 The main advantage for the United Kingdom is that it can again prohibit the free flow of people from the EU.
 That was the primary reason people voted for Brexit.
 They were concerned about an increase in refugees from Africa and the Middle East.

 Brexit's biggest disadvantage is that it's slowing the U.K.'s economic growth.
 Most of this has been due to the uncertainty surrounding the final outcome.